stonepros/stone/doc/rados/operations/pools.rst

 ``target_max_bytes``

-:Description: Ceph will begin flushing or evicting objects when the
+:Description: Stone will begin flushing or evicting objects when the
               ``max_bytes`` threshold is triggered.

 :Type: Integer